Event Planning 101

 - Consult with your E-Board, advisor, or the Student Activities Office to be sure you've covered all your bases.

 - Publicity is an important part of planning successful events.

 - Consider email, social media, table fliers, Print Shop posters.
 You can draw posters too, using the paint and paper in the Sadove third floor Resource Room.

 - Be creative in your publicizing.
 Remember that people will not come to what they don't know is happening.

 - Clean up the venue, take down any posters/flier you distributed, return the resources, and pay for any costs.

 - Students may not, under any circumstances, sign a contract.

-- The Associate Dean of Students for Student Engagement and Leadership (Noelle), and the Assistant Director of Student Activities (Ryan) are authorized to sign contracts and negotiate pricing.
+- The Director and Assistant Director of Student Activities are authorized to sign contracts and negotiate pricing.